Skip to main content

 On 2 September 2020, HMRC published revised guidance on the subject to clarify and provide that fees and compensation paid for the early termination of a contract (including a lease) are normally to be treated as consideration for a taxable supply of the goods or services for which the customer had contracted and should, therefore, generally be liable to VAT, whether or not the original contract provided for early termination.

-This would traditionally have been the case in circumstances where the contract did not expressly provide for a right to terminate early and the parties agreed to early termination in exchange for a termination payment – the payment was usually subject to VAT on the basis that there is a provision of a supply in the grant of a ‘a right to terminate’.
+This would traditionally have been the case in circumstances where the contract did not expressly provide for a right to terminate early and the parties agreed to early termination in exchange for a termination payment—the payment was usually subject to VAT on the basis that there is a provision of a supply in the grant of a ‘right to terminate’.

-Termination payments under contracts silent as to VAT would generally be deemed to be included in the payment and the recipient will end up with less money than anticipated (unless a term could be implied through custom and practice).
+Termination payments under contracts silent as to VAT would generally be deemed to be included in the payment, and the recipient will end up with less money than anticipated (unless a term could be implied through customs and practice).

 Compensation or other payments in settlement of claims

-The new guidance provides that early upgrade fees and liquidated damages are consideration for supplies.
-Similarly, payments that a customer is required to make under a contract for breaching that contract and entitling the supplier to terminate the contract are treated as consideration for a supply.
+The new guidance provides that early upgrade fees and liquidated damages are considered for supplies.
+Similarly, payments that a customer must make under a contract for breaching that contract and entitling the supplier to terminate the contract are treated as consideration for a supply.

-It also expands the existing rule that ‘compensation’ payments are generally subject to VAT where the payment is for a future supply of goods or services which would be otherwise be subject to VAT in any event.
+It also expands the existing rule that ‘compensation’ payments are generally subject to VAT, where the payment is for a future supply of goods or services that would otherwise be subject to VAT.

-This scenario typically arises where the settlement payment is conditional upon, or the settlement agreement contains obligations relating to the supply of goods or services, which in the normal course of business, would fall within the VAT regime, for example the continuing future use of appropriated IP rights.
+This scenario typically arises where the settlement payment is conditional upon, or the settlement agreement contains obligations relating to the supply of goods or services that, in the normal course of business, would fall within the VAT regime, such as the continuing future use of appropriated IP rights.

-For all your queries relating to VAT on termination and compensation payments, call corporate partner, Victoria Holland, today.
+Call corporate partner Victoria Holland today for all your queries relating to VAT on termination and compensation payments.

 Note: This is not legal advice; it provides information of general interest about current legal issues.